imofftoseethewizard/bloop/README.md

 containing the connection id, its own id, and the id that it has assigned to the client.
 Multiple subscriptions with the same key are allowed, but they should all return the same id.

-*Trusted* An actor that plays a critical role in the pool, whose proper operation is necessary to maintain pool integrity.
+*Trusted* &mdash; An actor that plays a critical role in the pool, whose proper operation is necessary to maintain pool integrity.
 The master and delegates are trusted.

-*Unidentified* An actor that has not registered a key with the registrar.
+*Unidentified* &mdash; An actor that has not registered a key with the registrar.
 Only clients are unidentified.

-*Untrusted* An actor that has no critical role in the pool.
+*Untrusted* &mdash; An actor that has no critical role in the pool.
 Agents and clients are untrusted.